LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D1-RegularExpressions.md

 - Anouncements

-  - Lab 7, objects, is due tomorrow night.
+  - Lab 7, events, is due tomorrow night.

   - No reading quiz next week, the last week of class.